CosmoLike/CoCoAGoogleColabExamples/Readme.md

 # Google Colab Examples (CoCoA)

-This repository contains examples of how to use CoCoA, the [Cobaya-Cosmolike Joint Architecture](https://github.com/CosmoLike/cocoa), within Google Colab.
+This repository contains examples that show how to run CoCoA, the [Cobaya-Cosmolike Joint Architecture](https://github.com/CosmoLike/cocoa), within Google Colab.

 ## :interrobang: FAQ: How can users run Cocoa on Google Colab? <a name="overview_google_colab"></a>